Packers in the Pro Football Hall of Fame

 1971 - Vince Lombardi

-Won five NFL championships over a seven-year span from 1961-67 and only coach in league history to win three straight titles under a playoff format.
+Won five NFL championships over a seven-year span from 1961-67 and is the only coach in league history to win three straight titles under a playoff format.
 Winning coach in Super Bowls I and II; the game's trophy was named after him following his death in 1970.
 One of the most iconic figures in coaching history, regardless of sport.
 Ranks first in all-time winning percentage among NFL coaches with 100 career victories or more.
 Overall record was 105-35-6, a glittering .750 winning percentage, including his one season in Washington (1969).
 Regular-season record was 96-34-6.
-Postseason record, all in Green Bay, was 9-1.
+Postseason record, entirely in Green Bay, was 9-1.
 Served as Packers general manager in 1968, but was inducted as a head coach.
 Hired by Packers after serving as assistant coach with the New York Giants (1954-58).
 Born June 11, 1913, in Brooklyn, N.Y.
 Died Sept.
-3, 1970, at age of 57.
+3, 1970, at age 57.

 1974 - Tony Canadeo